pavelchowdhury99/python_roadmap/README.md

 1. Apply OOPs concepts in your code
 2. Start Following Pylint standards
 3. Learn Data Structures and Algorithms
-4. Start Exploring Peripherial and speacialized modules
+4. Start Exploring other modules (pandas, requests etc)
 5. Start controlling versions using Git
 6. Create end to end projects
 7. Learn about testing